Aswini Bajaj Classes Logo

 Real Scenarios: Should You Defer?

-Scenario 1: Work commitment clashes with the May 2026 FRM Part I exam
+Scenario 1: Work commitment clashes with the May 2026 CFA

 • Possible option: Check whether Prometric allows rescheduling within the same exam window.